 NOTE: This attribute matches jars in the output tree, not rules.

-A set of bazel flags that get passed to all bazel command invocations as arguments (eg. to bazel build, test, run, etc).
+A set of bazel flags that get passed to all bazel command invocations as arguments (eg. when syncing; to bazel build, test, run, etc).

 A list of XML files which will be imported as run configurations during bazel sync.
 By default these run configurations will be updated during sync to match any changes to the XML.

 Bazel run configurations can be exported to XML using the